-Tape emulation now supports manual pause control.
+The tape emulation now supports manual pause control.
 On the MC-10, this defaults to paused, as it has no ability to remotely control the tape motor.
-You will need to un-pause after typing CLOAD or CLOADM on the MC-10 (File \rightarrow Cassette \rightarrow Play, or from the tape control tool; autorunning will do this automatically).
+You will need to un-pause after typing CLOAD or CLOADM on the MC-10 (File $\rightarrow$ Cassette $\rightarrow$ Play, or from the tape control tool; autorunning will do this automatically).

-Previously, the Glenside IDE controller would use a fixed HD image file in the current working directory.
+Previously, the Glenside IDE controller would use a fixed HD image file in the current working directory called hd0.img.
 You must now specify an image with the -load-hd0 option.
-You can also now attach a second hard disk image with -load-hd1, if you have software that can access it.
+There is also the new ability to attach a second hard disk image with -load-hd1, if you have software that can access it.

-Similarly, the NX32 and MOOH cartridges would use a fixed SD image file, and you must now specify it with the -load-hd0 option.
+Similarly, the NX32 and MOOH cartridges would use a fixed SD image file, and you must now specify it with the -load-sd option.